What is the implementation service?

 Industry: Energy (Australia)

 What?
-We built a tiny independent JIRA plugin that integrates into the rendering process of the PDF View Plugin for JIRA, to solve this problem.
+We built a tiny independent Jira app that integrates into the rendering process of the PDF View Plugin for Jira, to solve this problem.

 Results: Our solution works corporate wise, with all browser types and versions.